Kuninoto/42_so_long/README.md

 4- `make clean` so that you don't keep those object files that you won't need anymore

 	make clean
-5- Run your new, extremely sexy, game!
+5- Run your new, extremely sexy, game, with a map of your choice!

 	./so_long maps/[which_ever_map_you_want].ber